madhuakula/kubernetes-goat/platforms/kind-setup/README.md

-# Setting up Kubernets Goat using KIND
+# Setting up Kubernetes Goat using KIND

 If you want to set up the Kubernetes Goat using KIND (Kubernetes IN Docker), then follow the below steps

 > Make sure you have followed the pre-requisites as mentioned in the Kubernetes Goat.
 Also, you must have KIND installed and setup locally in your system.

+## Bash
-- To setup the KIND cluster run the following command
+- To setup the KIND cluster run the following commands:

 ```bash
 bash setup-kind-cluster-and-goat.sh